Dhivendran Mogan

 Dhivendran Mogan (born 9 August 1994) is a Malaysian cricketer.
-In April 2018, he was named in Malaysia's squad for the 2018 ICC World Cricket League Division Four tournament also in Malaysia.
+He was in Malaysia's squad for the 2018 ICC World Cricket League Division Four tournament also in Malaysia.
 He played in Malaysia's opening match of the tournament, against Uganda.
 In August 2018, he was named in Malaysia's squad for the 2018 Asia Cup Qualifier tournament.
 In September 2019, he was named in Malaysia's squad for the 2019 Malaysia Cricket World Cup Challenge League A tournament.
-He made his List A debut for Malaysia, against Canada, in the Cricket World Cup Challenge League A tournament on 19 September 2019.
+He made his List A debut against Canada, in the Cricket World Cup Challenge League A tournament on 19 September 2019.

 In February 2020, he was named in Malaysia's Twenty20 International (T20I) squad for the 2020 Interport T20I Series against Hong Kong.
 He made his T20I debut for Malaysia, against Hong Kong, on 24 February 2020.